DoctorKhan/The-Social-Game-Book/src/20_part/160_divide_conquer_architecture_division.md

 **The anomaly:** People who agreed on 80% of issues fought viciously over the remaining 20%.
 Neighbors who shared the same economic struggles blamed each other instead of the systems creating those struggles.
 Communities that should naturally ally against common threats fragmented into hostile tribes.

-**The cosmic question:** This wasn't just about modern politics or corporate manipulation.
+**The great question:** This wasn't just about modern politics or corporate manipulation.
 This was about something fundamental in human consciousness itself.
 Why do these same patterns work across all cultures, all time periods, all levels of education and intelligence?

 **My hypothesis:** The manipulation techniques work because they exploit something universal in human psychology—something so fundamental that it suggests these vulnerabilities might be built into the very architecture of human consciousness.